michelp/pgsodium/README.md

 multiple times with the same key will produce different ciphertexts.

-`crypto_secretbox()` encrypts a message using a previously generated nonce and secret key.
+`crypto_secretbox()` encrypts a message using a previously generated nonce and secret key or key id.
 The encrypted message can be decrypted using `crypto_secretbox_open()` Note that in order to decrypt the message, the original nonce will be needed.

 `crypto_secretbox_open()` decrypts a message encrypted by `crypto_secretbox()`.